 Hazel and the cast only had a short amount of time to film the entire series, which meant they had to be at their best at all times in order to get all the necessary shots before their deadline.
 Time ended up being one of the biggest hurdles, as Hazel explained:

 “Logistically, [the biggest challenge] was just time.
 Pre-production was quite quick and we had 14-15 days total to shoot all this, which sounds like a lot, but it’s not.
-This is almost the length of a feature film, so we were shooting anywhere from, sort of, eight to 18 pages a day.”
+This is almost the length of a feature film, so we were shooting anywhere from eight to 18 pages a day.”

 9. The series shows how the fan-creator dynamic can get out of hand

-We’re all aware that some YouTubers use their fame to exploit fans, and PrankMe shows that dynamic, if not on the more extreme side of things.
-And whilst what happens in the show most likely won’t be the end result in real life, it does bring about an important message both viewers and creators should take note of.
+We’re all aware that some YouTubers use their fame to exploit fans, and PrankMe shows that dynamic, albeit taken to an extreme.
+Whilst what happens in the show is unlikely in real life, it does raise an important message both viewers and creators should take note of.

 10. Things get dark fast

 And when we say dark, we mean dark.
-We don’t want to give anything away, but rest assured this isn’t a show that’ll leave you feeling all warm and fuzzy inside.
+We don’t want to give anything away, but this isn’t a show that’ll leave you feeling all warm and fuzzy inside.
 You’ve been warned.